jlucaspains/documorph/README.md

 # documorph
 `documorph` is a .NET package and command-line tool for converting between document file formats.
-The initial implementation supports only `.docx` to `.md` files, but other formats will be considered for the future.
+The current implementation supports `.docx` to `.md`, `.wiki`, `.asciidoc` files.
+Additional output formats may be considred in the future.

 ![documorph example](./docs/docx2md.png)